raffaele-abramini/flex-plugin-cleanup-stuck-calls/README.md

-# Cleanup stuck call plugin
+# Cleanup stuck calls plugin

 This plugin addresses some issues related with stuck calls.